Laplace principle for large population games with control interaction: Setting and main results

 The main result of the present work is a refinement of Theorem \ref{thm:main limit} into a LDP both for a Nash equilibrium and the state processes at equilibrium.
-It is well-known by the celebrated Varadhan-Bryc equivalence, given in \cite{bryc90,Dembo-Zeitouni} (see also \cite[Section 1.2]{Dupuis-Ellis97}) that the LDP is equivalent to the so-called Laplace principle which can be stated as follows: Given a function $\mathcal{I}:\cP(E)\to [0,\infty]$ with (weakly) compact sublevel sets $\{\mu \in \cP(E): \mathcal{I}(\mu) \le a \}$ called a (good) rate function, a sequence of measures $(\mu^N)_{N \in \NN}$ on the Polish space $E$ satisfies the Laplace principle (in the weak topology) if for every bounded continuous function $F:\cP(E) \to \RR$ it holds
+It is well-known by the celebrated Varadhan-Bryc equivalence, given in \cite{bryc90,Dembo-Zeitouni} (see also \cite[Section 1.2]{Dupuis-Ellis97}) that the LDP is equivalent to the so-called Laplace principle which can be stated as follows: Given a function $\mathcal{I}:\cP(E)\to [0,\infty]$ with (weakly) compact\footnote{Also see \cite[Theorem 4.1]{CommanTAMS} for cases under which the compactness condition can be removed.} sublevel sets $\{\mu \in \cP(E): \mathcal{I}(\mu) \le a \}$ called a (good) rate function, a sequence of measures $(\mu^N)_{N \in \NN}$ on the Polish space $E$ satisfies the Laplace principle (in the weak topology) if for every bounded continuous function $F:\cP(E) \to \RR$ it holds